Who Is Oprah Winfrey?

 Winfrey returned to acting in Greenleaf, which marked her first recurring scripted television role.
 The original family drama, which revolves around a Memphis megachurch, premiered on OWN in June 2016.

-Activism, Charity and Awards
+Oprah Winfrey's Wealth, Charity and Awards

-According to Forbes magazine, Winfrey was the richest African American of the 20th century and the world's only Black billionaire for three years running.
+According to Forbes magazine, Winfrey was the richest African American of the 20th century and the world's only black billionaire for three years running.
 Life magazine hailed her as the most influential woman of her generation.

 Winfrey is a dedicated activist for children's rights; in 1994, President Bill Clinton signed a bill into law that Winfrey had proposed to Congress, creating a nationwide database of convicted child abusers.

 She also founded the Family for Better Lives foundation and also contributes to her alma mater, Tennessee State University.
-In September 2002, Oprah was named the first recipient of the Academy of Television Arts & Sciences' Bob Hope Humanitarian Award.

 Campaigning for Barack Obama